Hours, Staff and Policies

 Friday 8:00 AM to 5:00 PM

-Exceptions will be posted at the Library
+Exceptions will be posted at the Library & may be viewed by clicking here.

 - IAIA Students may borrow books for a three-week period with one renewal.